ppt000/mqtt_gateways/docs/source/overview.rst

-1. The definition of the messaging model: the project has its own model for messages which is adapted to domestic IoT environments (a.k.a. *smart homes*).
-It is an abstraction layer that defines a message by many attributes and not only by destination and content, or by topic & payload for example.
+1. The definition of the messaging model: the project has its own model for messages which is adapted to domestic IoT environments (*smart homes*).
+It is an abstraction layer that defines a message by many attributes and not only by destination and content.
 2. The implementation of this model through a python wrapper to communicate via MQTT networks.
 The wrapper takes care of the addressing syntax and the commands translation via